Nico Hoerner Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Rays' 3.74 team ERA ranks sixth across all MLB pitching staffs.

-- The Rays rank 13th in baseball in home runs surrendered (59 total, 1.1 per game).
+- Rays pitchers combine to surrender 59 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- Bradley makes the start for the Rays, his sixth of the season.
-He is 3-1 with a 4.44 ERA and 34 strikeouts in 24 1/3 innings pitched.
+- The Rays are sending McClanahan (8-0) to the mound to make his 12th start of the season.
+He is 8-0 with a 1.97 ERA and 75 strikeouts through 64 2/3 innings pitched.

-- His last time out came on Tuesday against the Toronto Blue Jays, when the righty tossed four innings, surrendering four earned runs while allowing nine hits.
+- In his last time out on Wednesday, the lefty went seven innings against the Toronto Blue Jays, allowing one earned run while surrendering four hits.

-- The 22-year-old has put up an ERA of 4.44, with 12.6 strikeouts per nine innings, in five games this season.
-Opponents are hitting .253 against him.

 © 2023 Data Skrive.
 All rights reserved.